The Memo: Boebert’s ‘frankly stupid’ impeachment push leads to GOP groans, Dem glee

 Still, there seems no chance of Boebert backing down.

-“Last Congress I watched my impeachment articles collect dust in Pelosi’s office,” she tweeted on Thursday afternoon.
+“Last Congress, I watched my impeachment articles collect dust in Pelosi’s office,” she tweeted Thursday afternoon.
 “This Congress, action had to be taken!”

 The Memo is a reported column by Niall Stanage.